MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 [Back to top](#lets-get-started)

-## Make it visual by adding video with the Stream web part
+## Add video with the Stream web part

 Using the [Microsoft Stream service](https://docs.microsoft.com/stream/overview), you can add Stream videos to your page for enhanced visuals and higher user engagement.